CS381DataAnalysis/CS381DataAnalysis.github.io/index.md

 Using The Confusion Matrix to increase the accuracy.

 Expected Value : EV = p(o1) · v(o1) + p(o2) · v(o2) + p(o3) · v(o3) ...
+### Supervised or Unsupervised
+It is supervised, since we have a sepcific target and there's data on this target